-At Designer Smiles, cosmetic dentist Ann Haggard, DDS has extensive training and experience in placing mini-dental implants right here in the comfort of our office.
+At Designer Smiles, Houston dentist Ann Haggard, DDS has extensive training and experience in placing mini-dental implants right here in the comfort of our office.
 With mini-dental implants providing support and stabilization for your set of dentures, you may be able to chew, speak, and smile with confidence once again.

 Mini-Dental Implant Benefits